The Importance of Image Optimization for your Business Website

 Caching pages or parts of pages is another chief way to improve image optimization.
 If the heaviest component of your page are images and you can create a cache for that page.
 This can speed the delivery of the page and images.

 Sometimes, changing your image file type can also go a long way in making sure that your image’s size is reduced.
 JPEG is the standard file type for images on a website, but it can also contribute to larger file sizes.
-A new image file type called WebP (for Chrome) can reduce the image file size greatly by using advanced compression methods.
-Depending on the content of your images additional formats like PNG may be an option.
+A file type called WebP can reduce the image file size greatly by using advanced compression methods.
+WebP adoption has become more widespread and really speeds up deliver.
+Depending on the content of your images additional formats like AVIF may be an option.
+AVIF doesn’t have widespread adoption yet, but you may be able to serve AVIF conditionally.
 Your site structure and content may dictate different file types and provide improved results for page load speeds.

 There are a wide variety of WordPress plugins available to help a user optimize their images.
 Some of these plugins compress and resize images as soon as you upload them.
 Others use advanced optimization techniques which reduces the file size while retaining excellent image quality.
 Developers, including our team here at Pixel Jar, can help you configure plugins for the best implementation on your site.